smebberson/docker-alpine/README.md

 This image inherits from alpine-nginx, and includes nginx and Node.js.
 This image is great if you want run nginx, but have Node.js do all of the configuration for Nginx.
 You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-nginx-nodejs).

+An example of inheriting from this container and running it [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-nginx-nodejs).

+Latest version is `1.0.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-nginx-nodejs/VERSIONS.md)).

 ### alpine-nodejs

 This image inherits from alpine-base, and includes Node.js.
 You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-nodejs).
 An example of inheriting from this container and running a Node.js script [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-nodejs).